 Kelly: What do you mean, Dad?

-- In Furi Kuri during the second round of scenes done in manga style, one of the characters wonders why they are doing more manga scenes again.
+- In FLCL, during the second round of scenes done in manga style, one of the characters wonders why they are doing more manga scenes again.

 - There's a couple of instances of this on Sayonara, Zetsubou-Sensei.
 For example, Nozomu brings up the topic of ignoring distressing things around you.
 Chiri says something to the effect of the show already doing this joke.
 Nozomu quips, "Ignoring that."

-- Austin Powers in Goldmember features a rehash of a joke in the second movie consisting of multiple Ironic Echo Cuts.
-On the third cut, it swaps to Ozzy Osbourne complaining about the filmmakers reusing the joke.
+- Austin Powers in Goldmember features a rehash of a joke from The Spy Who Shagged Me consisting of a hurricane of Curses Cut Short.
+On the third cut, it swaps to The Osbournes as Ozzy Osbourne complains about the filmmakers reusing the joke.

 - In The Fourth Bear, Inspector Jack Spratt is given a piece of evidence, a manila envelope with "Important" written on the front, and quips, "This could be important."
 When he shows it to Officer Mary Mary, she makes the same quip, but Jack informs her that he already made that joke, and she apologizes.

-- In episode 2 of Monty Python's Flying Circus, an announcer says, "And now for something completely the same: a man with three buttocks," and gets a phone call pointing out that they did that already.
+- In episode 2, an announcer says, "And now for something completely the same: a man with three buttocks," and gets a phone call pointing out that they did that already.

 - Prior to that, the "Man With Three Buttocks" skit begins over again and stopped suddenly: